magicalpanda/MagicalRecord/README.md

 * Allow for clear, simple, one-line fetches
 * Still allow the modification of the NSFetchRequest when request optimizations are needed

+# Twitter
+Follow [@MagicalRecord](http://twitter.com/magicalrecord) on twitter to stay up to date on twitter with the lastest updates to MagicalRecord and for basic support

 # Installation

 1. In your XCode Project, add all the .h and .m files from the *Source* folder into your project.